Across Trinidad & Tobago, the spoken word movement brings together words, rhythms, and a chance for people to express their deepest concerns.

 The competition takes place over several rounds.
 The best 32 competitors in the auditions move on to the semi-finals.
 The climax is the final play-off between the top 12 and defending champion National Poetry Slam Finals, the keenly anticipated closing event of the NGC Bocas Lit Fest.

-The 2017 Finals are Sunday 30 April, 6pm at the National Academy for the Performing Arts (NAPA), Frederick Street.
-Tickets available at NAPA box office.
+The 2017 Finals were on Sunday 30 April, 6pm at the National Academy for the Performing Arts (NAPA), Frederick Street.

 1st Angelo Hart